LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/README.md

 This project is inspired by [Trending-YouTube-Scraper_Science](https://github.com/LishaTu/Trending-YouTube-Scraper_Science) by mitchelljy.
 For detailed explanations on using the API and its parameters, refer to the [YouTube Data API documentation](https://developers.google.com/youtube/v3/docs).
 Additionally, you can find numerous YouTube tutorials that guide you through obtaining and utilizing the API for data scraping.

+The keywords are joined as string and defined as the value of the parameter `q` in the [Search list of YouTube](https://developers.google.com/youtube/v3/docs/search/list) to search for the target videos.

 ---

 ## Prerequisites: YouTube Data API